morris0401/NYCU_VRDL/HW2/README.md

 **Name** : **Ting-Lin Wu (吳定霖)**

 ## Introduction
-This assignment is an image classification competition.
-It consists of photos from 100 different categories, where each category represents a specific biological species.
-The dataset includes a total of 21,024 images for training and validation, along with 2,344 test images.
+This assignment is an object detection competition.
+It consists of some objects in each photo from 10 different categories, where each category represents a specific decimal digit in some scenes, from 0 to 9.
+The dataset includes a total of 30,062/3,340 images for training and validation, along with 13,068 test images.

-The model is restricted to using ResNet as the backbone, including some of its variants (such as ResNeXt, ResNeSt, etc.).
-Pretrained weights trained on ImageNet can be utilized.
-The model size is limited to 100 million parameters.
-Additionally, ensemble learning can be applied to aggregate the outputs of multiple models.
+There are two tasks in this competition.
+Task 1 is predicting the class and bounding box of each digit in the image.
+Task 2 is predicting all digits in the images.
+When doing task 2, you can only use the results from task 1

+The model is restricted to using Faster R-CNN as the model.
+The model should contain 3 components: (1) The backbone to extract features.
+(2) RPN (Region Proposal Network) to generate regions of interest.
+(3) Heads to predict bounding box or classify the object category.
+Pretrained weight can be utilized.
+There are no model size limitations.

 ## How to install